 Touch tank – At the Guy Harvey Outpost property you can touch some of the fun creatures in their aquarium.
 This activity is for ages 5 and up.

 Konk Camp- Want some adult only time?
 TradeWinds resorts helps with that too.
-For a small fee your kiddos can do crafts, learn about sea life and play games all while the adults have some much-needed down time.
+For a small fee, your kiddos can do crafts, learn about sea life and play games all while the adults have some much-needed down time.

 Family Pirate Show- This show happens once a week and although we didn’t get to see it we heard its fun for all ages.

 Ice Cream Shoppe- just a few steps from the pool is the TradeWinds very own ice cream shoppe.
 Talk about the perfect beach vacay.
 My girls were in heaven.
+Maybe not a true restaurant in St Pete Beach, but you cant beat ice cream on the sand.

 Flying Bridge- Close to the beachfront pool, the flying bridge restaurant has something for even the pickiest eater.
 It was our favorite on property because of its proximity to the beach.
 The TradeWinds has even more dining options that we didn’t get a chance to try like Beef o Bradys and Palm Court, which was ranked number 1 restaurant on St. Pete Beach by trip advisor.

 Skidders- One morning for breakfast we ventured across the street for a simple breakfast.
 Great prices and delicious home cooked meals.
+Perfect spot when visiting St. Pete Beach with kids.

 We had one of our favorite vacations on St. Pete Beach.
 Thank you so much to the TradeWinds for hosting us on this vacation.
 Everything from the impeccable customer service to family friendly amenities make this a resort we are sure to come back to when we want to stay on St. Pete Beach.
 I highly recommend it for your next vacation!